jsarchibald/cs50/exercises/week6.md

 ### Replace frames

 Write a function `replace_frames(infile, reorders)` that puts frames into the right order, returning a list of binary objects.
-You are given the input file pointer (e.g. the `mystery.wav` pointer) and the list of reorders you collected in `import_data` (e.g. a list of dictionaries with `From` and `To` fields).
+You are given the input file pointer (e.g. the `mystery.wav` pointer) and the list of reorders you collected in `import_data` (e.g. a list of dictionaries with `Original` and `Scrambled` fields).

 For this part of the problem, you will want to look at the documentation for the Python `wave` package and specifically on wave_read objects [here](https://docs.python.org/3/library/wave.html#wave-read-objects).
 (Hint: you can call these functions like this: `infile.close()`.)

-### Combine bytes

-Write a function `combine_bytes(reorder)` that takes a list of bytes and outputs a single binary object that combines, in order, all the elements of the list.
+#### Specification

+1. Create a list, with the number of elements equal to the number of frames in the `wave` file, and initialize each element to `None`, the Python equivalent of `NULL`.
+2. Loop through the `reorders` list -- each element is a dictionary with keys `Scrambled` and `Original`.
+   - Move to the frame indicated by `Scrambled`, as by using `infile.setpos(frame_number)`.
+   - Then, set the `Original`th element of the empty list you created to be equal to the frame at the current file pointer location in the `wave` file.
+To get the frame, use `infile.readframes(1)`.

+#### Hints

+This one is especially tricky, so here are some hints!

+- To get the number of frames in the `wave` file, you can use `infile.getnframes()`.
+To create a list filled with NULL values, or `None` in Python, that has as many NULLs/Nones as the number of frames, you can write `reordered = [None] * infile.getnframes()`.
+- To go to a particular frame, you can use `infile.setpos(frame_number)`.
+- To get one frame, you can use `infile.readframes(1)`.